kk7nc/Text_Classification/README.rst

-run RNN and see our result:
+run CNN and see our result:

 .. code:: python